 Although Abercrombie & Fitch claimed that an applicant could not establish disparate impact without first showing an actual need for an accommodation, Scalia said that all that an applicant needed would be to show that the “need for an accommodation was a motivating factor in the employer’s decision.”

 Scalia observed that the text of the law “does not impose a knowledge requirement.”
 He further noted that the law was designed to prohibit discrimination based on discriminatory motives, regardless of the employer’s knowledge.
-The law was designed to insure that “[a]n employer may not make an applicant’s religious practice, confirmed or otherwise, a factor in employment decisions.”
+The law was designed to ensure that “[a]n employer may not make an applicant’s religious practice, confirmed or otherwise, a factor in employment decisions.”
 He observed that an employer would thus violate the law if it refused a job to an individual that it believed to be an Orthodox Jew, who would be unable to work on Saturdays.

 Scalia further rejected Abercrombie & Fitch’s argument that Elauf had to raise her claim under the disparate-impact theory of discrimination rather than disparate treatment.
 He observed that “Title VII does not demand mere neutrality with regard to religious practices — that they be treated no worse than other practices.
 Rather, it gives them favored treatment, affirmatively obligating employers not ‘to fail or refuse to hire or discharge any individual . . . because of such individual’s ‘religious observance and practice.’ ”

-Justice Samuel Alito wrote a concurring opinion because he believed the record was adequate to establish “that Abercrombie’s decisionmakers knew that Elauf was a Muslim and that she wore the headscarf for a religious reason,” and that this was sufficient to overturn the 10th Circuit’s summary judgment.
+Justice Samuel Alito wrote a concurring opinion because he believed the record was adequate to establish “that Abercrombie’s decision makers knew that Elauf was a Muslim and that she wore the headscarf for a religious reason,” and that this was sufficient to overturn the 10th Circuit’s summary judgment.
 Alito did not, however, think that the law intended to penalize employers without knowledge that they were discriminating on the basis of religion.

-Thomas says policy was neutral toward religion
+Thomas said store policy was religiously neutral

 Justice Clarence Thomas agreed that the only two causes of action in such cases were disparate treatment or disparate impact, but otherwise dissented because he thought that Abercrombie & Fitch’s application of its "look policy" had been neutral and was thus not intentionally directed against religious practice.